archphile/thepenguin/content/posts/2018-12-28-getting-my-life-back-part-two-smartphone-addiction.md

 As already mentioned in the [social media]({{< ref "2018-12-27-getting-my-life-back-part-one-social-media.md" >}}) post, I decided to buy a Kindle.
 Whenever I have some free time, instead of using the smartphone (or my desktop PC), I get the kindle and I start immediately reading.
 Since June I have read more than 10 books.

-### Using a Dumb Phone
+### Using a Dumbphone

 Being a very active runner lately, I decided to start running without my smartphone, as I wanted to get more focused on my exercise.
-However I needed a phone with me, so I decided to buy the cheapest (I spent 20 euro for that) and smallest phone (without internet connectivity ) I could find.
+However I needed a phone with me, so I decided to buy the cheapest (I spent 20 euro for that) and smallest phone (Nokia 105 Dual Sim) I could find.

 I got a second SIM with the same number from my carrier and started using it only when I was out running.